Amandaily-xx/AirAid-Drone-Platform/README.md

 ### 5. Snowflake (City Safety Analytics)
 Snowflake acts as our data warehouse, aggregating hazard data from thousands of drones to create a "Live Safety Map."
 This allows city planners to identify dangerous intersections based on real drone telemetry.

 ---

-## 💻 How to Run the Prototype

-1. Clone this repository.
-2. Open `index.html` in any modern web browser (Chrome/Edge recommended).
-3. Ensure you have granted Camera Permissions.
-4. (Optional) Insert your **Gemini** and **ElevenLabs** API keys in the configuration section of the script.
-5. Point the camera at an object and click **"Scan Path"**.

----

-## 📈 Business Model
-- **Subscription (SaaS):** $49/month for hardware lease and unlimited AI navigation.
-- **B2B / Government:** Partnering with municipal "Smart City" initiatives to provide the service as a public utility.
-- **Data Licensing:** Selling anonymized sidewalk-level hazard data to urban planners.

-## 🔮 Future Roadmap
-- **V2:** Indoor navigation using LiDAR for airports and shopping malls.
-- **V3:** Integration with smart traffic lights (V2X) to tell users exactly when it is safe to cross.

----
 **Created for the Drone-Based Startup Challenge (March 2026)**